Complete poker terminology: all poker terms

 Stack – it means the chips or money that is available for the player at the table.

-Stats – it is a statistical data that is displayed in a special additional poker soft (it is permitted by not the all poker-rooms) and they give additional information about the opponents.
+Stats – statistical data that is displayed in a special additional poker software (it is permitted by not all poker rooms) and they give additional information about the opponents.

 Steal (Att to steal) – it is a blinds robbery.
 There is a tendency to think that if the player makes an open-raise from the cut-off or from the button, then he wants to steal the blinds.